eprev/specificity/README.md

 Specificy provides the following commands:

 * Firstly, you need to create a profile.
-Run `parse` command to create it.
-Profile is a regular JSON file.
+Run `parse` command to create it and specify one or more CSS files.
+Profile is a regular JSON file (you can see its structure below).
 * Next, since you have created the profile, you can explore it by using `explore` command.
 You just need to specify the report.

 If you type `node-specificity parse --help` or `node-specificty explore --help` you will get some usage examples.

 Specificity supports the following reports: `inspect` (is used by default), `server` and `json`.

+### `inspect`

+Prints the list of selectors, specificity, using of `!important` directive and location of selectors in the file.
+Prints max, min, average and median values of specificity in the summary.
+Outputs the specificty distribution histogram.

 ### `server`

 Starts a local web server that allows you to explore the specified profiles in any browser.

 ![](docs/server-distribution.png)

-### `inspect`

-Prints the list of selectors, specificity, using of `!important` directive and location in the file.
-Prints max, min, average and median values of specificity in the summary.
-Outputs the specificty distribution histogram.

 ### `json`